UAE: New health survey launched; data to help frame taxes on sugar, other harmful products

 The survey will cover adults over 18 years, females aged 15 to 49, pregnant women, and children in two segments: from one day to 5 years old, and from 6 to 17 years old.
 It will be conducted in four languages: Arabic, English, Hindi, and Urdu.

-To make it a more comprehensive survey, 2,000 blue-collar workers will also be incorporated into the survey, taking the total number of participants to 22,000.
+To make it a more comprehensive survey, 2,000 blue-collar workers will also be incorporated.

-After the previous survey results in 2019, electronic smoking devices and tools, the liquid used in such devices and tools attracted 100 per cent taxation.
+After the previous survey results in 2019, electronic smoking devices and tools, the liquid used in such devices and tools attracted taxation.

 In 2017, the UAE levied an excise tax on carbonated drinks, energy drinks, fizzy drinks and tobacco products in a bit to curtail the consumption of such harmful products.